SUPERIOR CUSTOMER SERVICE: TURKEY SHOULD HOPE IT WERE THE SOLE ADMISSION STANDARD TO THE EUROPEAN UNION

 Turkey’s aggression against the Greeks currently takes the form of frequent violations of Greek airspace by Turkish fighter aircraft, and an intensified naval presence stretching from the Greek island of Rhodes – fewer than twenty miles distant from Turkey as the crow flies – to the island nation of Cyprus.

 Turkish naval aggression has indeed grown bolder.
 Recent events witnessed a Turkish cargo vessel nudging a Greek Coast Guard cutter off the island of Lesvos while on NATO maneuvers.
 And, off the Imia islets in the Eastern Aegean – islets which Turkey claims as their own – a Turkish patrol boat rammed the stern of an anchored Greek Coast Guard vessel.
 How NATO allows Turkey to visit this kind of aggression on an ally doesn’t say much for the “peacekeeping” organization.
 But we have seen this movie before.
 Turkey invaded and occupied about one-third of Cyprus in 1974 and NATO proved powerless to stop it.
-More recently, NATO stood by while Russia annexed the Crimean Peninsula and invaded Eastern Ukraine.
-The feckless argument that is made, of course, is that Ukraine is not a NATO member.
+More recently, of course, NATO stood by while Russia annexed the Crimean Peninsula although the argument can be made that at the time Ukraine was not a NATO member.

 Erdogan’s démarche in the eastern Aegean is clearly meant to intimidate its neighbors on two counts: For one, Turkey has territorial ambitions that include not only Greek islands in the Eastern Mediterranean but obviously also Cyprus.
 The leader of the Turkish nationalist party (MHP), Devlet Bahceli, is clear when he says that “… Cyprus is Turkish.
 It’s a Turkish homeland and it will remain Turkish.
 The will for the Aegean to again become a grave for Greek aspiration is still alive.”
 Mr. Bahceli’s churlish remark is an obvious reference to the savagery that was unleashed on the Greek community in the Eastern Aegean city of Smyrna, in Asia Minor, in 1922 when Turkish troops razed the historically Greek city to the ground.